hmza152/news/README.md

 # News-to-Reel Architecture Pack

-Design notes for an AI pipeline that turns a short Urdu news report into a 1–2 minute vertical (9:16) news reel with an AI reporter. **SaaS path only** (ElevenLabs + HeyGen + Flux + Remotion).
+Design notes for an AI pipeline that turns a short Urdu news report into a 1–2 minute vertical (9:16) news reel with an AI reporter.

+Planned for now: (ElevenLabs + HeyGen + Flux + Remotion). [my personal choice based on accuracy of these models]

 ## Files